-A boil is a tender red lump on the skin which is caused by an infection of the hair root or sweat pore.
+A boil is a tender red lump on the skin. which is caused by an infection of the hair root or sweat pore.
 Boils are not usually a serious problem.
 There is a small chance of your child becoming sicker if the infection spreads - if this happens you should take your child to your family doctor.

 Head lice are small insects that live on the human scalp.
 They are common and cause concern and frustration for parents, children and young people.
-Wet combing with conditioner and a fine tooth nit comb (without using chemicals) is an effective way to find and remove head lice, if done properly.
+Dimethicone lotion is a very effective treatment that your family doctor can prescribe - check out our step by step guide.

 A poster with information about a range of skin conditions comparing early signs and how the skin condition spreads.
 There is advice about what to do about the skin infection and what to do if it gets worse.
 There is also advice about how much time your child will need off from school or kura.